 - We constantly strive to keep our programme interesting, innovative and a worthwhile experience for each of our students.
 Each TY subject plan is reviewed an evaluated annually.
-New subjects such as Chinese, Agricultural Science and Classical Studies have been introduced in recent years.
+New subjects such as Chinese, Agricultural Science and Philosophy have been introduced in recent years.
 Two years ago we added Applied Maths and Coding to our TY curriculum.
 We constantly seek out new ‘additional activities’ to offer students.
 We are delighted with the opportunity to participate again in ‘FI in schools’ and ‘CanSat’.
 ESERO Ireland TY Pilot STEM Project – Climate Detectives is a new additional activity for 2022/23.
-Our TY students achieved a Gaelbratach for Coláiste Muire in 2018/19.
-TY Future Leaders programme is now in its fifth year.
+Our TY students recently achieved a Gaelbratach for Coláiste Muire.
+The Future Leaders programme is now in its fifth year.
 All TY students are invited to participate in the Gaisce Bronze award.
 This year TY students are competing again in Public Speaking – Soroptimist Ireland and the Concern Debates.

-- Our TY students have achieved success at national level in the following areas: National Mock Trial (PAL), Young Social Innovators, TY Drama Festival Briery Gap, CareersPortal National Career Skills Competition, Press Pass Journalism and Euroscola in Strasbourg, BD STEM Stars and the Irish National History Competition.
+- Our TY students have achieved success at national level in the following areas: National Mock Trial (PAL), Young Social Innovators, TY Drama Festival, CareersPortal National Career Skills Competition, Press Pass Student Journalism Awards, Euroscola in Strasbourg, BD STEM Stars and the Irish National History Competition.
 During school closures last year Coláiste Muire won each of the four Future Leaders Solo 2 Awards.

 - Each year we review the Leaving Cert results and placements of students who pursued the Transition Year option.
 Our past TY students consistently rank among our high achievers.
 Furthermore there is greater variety among the courses being pursued by past TY students compared to those who transferred directly to Leaving Cert.
 Past TY students feature prominently at our annual Past Pupils Careers Fair.